01. The Field Clinic

 Essential Sight.
 Structural Clarity.

 Stop hunting for subjects.
-Learn to read the city.
+Learn to read a city’s scenes.

 Beyond the Snapshot: